 They’re great for making vegetarian dishes and can also easily be used to replace meat in meat-based dishes or simply added to recipes for an additional nutrient boost.
 I wanted to give you guys a few simple ideas on ways you can add more pulses to your diet!

 5 Simple Ways To Eat More Pulses (food)

 1) Eat more hummus!
 You guys know I’m a fan of this chickpea spread that can easily be found at the grocery store (or made at home!) in a variety of flavors.
 If snacking on it with veggies for dipping isn’t your thing, try adding a smear to your next sandwich, wrap or burger or mixing some into your tuna salad.
 Pro tip- mixing salsa and hummus makes a great dressing for pasta salad!

 2) Add beans to dips and salsas.
-I love adding black beans and white beans to kid-friendly dips for Squish to eat.
+I love adding black beans and white beans to kid-friendly dips for my kids to eat.
 Or making a bean-based dip for an appetizer or snack!

 3) Try Pea Protein.
 You can easily swap it for whey protein in smoothies, energy balls, etc.

 4) Use pulses in baked goods -either whole or as flour.
 I’ve made my Quinoa Breakfast Bars with chickpea flour several times and they turn out great!
 You can also make desserts like brownies using black beans.